Chamotte is high alumina calcined clay, used primarily for the production of ceramics and refractories.

-Chamotte grains have been treated at very high temperature, which means that they will be stable when fired at slightly lower temperature.
-They are used to make up the rigid skeleton of ceramics and refractories at high temperature, limiting shrinkage due to sintering.
+Chamotte grains have been treated at very high temperatures, which means that they will be stable when fired at a slightly lower temperature.
+They are used to make up the rigid skeleton of ceramics and refractories at high temperatures, limiting shrinkage due to sintering.

 Imerys produces chamotte in the Bordeaux area (France), in Georgia(USA) and in Ukraine.

-In the production of sanitaryware pieces, Imerys chamottes are used to produce fine fire-clays which act like a skeleton, enabling the production of large, complex pieces such as baths and shower trays with enhanced mechanical properties.
-Fine fire-clays are more suited to the production of large, more sophisticated designs than vitreous ceramics.
+In the production of sanitaryware pieces, Imerys chamottes are used to produce fine fire-clays which act as a skeleton, enabling the production of large, complex pieces such as baths and shower trays with enhanced mechanical properties.
+Fine fire clays are more suited to the production of large, more sophisticated designs than vitreous ceramics.

-The tile industry also uses chamottes, particularly for extruded tiles.
+The tile industry also uses chamottes, particularly extruded tiles.

-For refractory applications, high-duty and super-duty, high-alumina chamottes are used as aggregates and for the matrix component for refractory brick and monolithics products,
+For refractory applications, high-duty and super-duty, high-alumina chamottes are used as aggregates, and for the matrix component for refractory brick and monolithic products,

 Imerys also proposes unique cordierite-chamotte materials used in the composition of some kiln furniture or refractory bodies to produce outstanding thermal shock resistance and thermal stability.
 These materials are made in Clerac (France) by combining selected raw materials which are calcined in kilns.